25benjaminli/ml-explanations/README.md

-I made this repository for the goal of improving my fundamental knowledge of machine learning.
-Mostly, it's useful to read the [paper](paper/manuscript.pdf) for explanations (best advised to download it so that links are clickable).
-However, some code samples will be made available as soon as possible.
+This repository contains an expository [paper](paper/manuscript.pdf) on some common ML/DL approaches (best advised to download it so that links are clickable).
+I have been writing it to improve my fundamentals, but I hope that it can also be a helpful pedagogical tool for motivated and excited ML learners.
+Additionally, more code samples will be made available soon.

-Coming soon:
-- RNNs
-- LSTMs
+Please note any suggestions in the issues section of the github repository - I am constantly updating the paper with better descriptions for existing sections, more architectures, and fixing issues/typos.